wurthless-elektroniks/modern-loadfare/cbb/readme.md

 #### New-style CD entry point obfuscation

-New-style CB/CD pairings typically obfuscate the real CD entry point.
+New-style CB/CD pairings will obfuscate the real CD entry point.
 The way to compute the real entry point is as follows, using CB/CD 7378 as an example:

 ```